 Will students have to take more honors classes in order to be competitive with students seeking the highest honors level?

 Because the number of students qualifying for all three honors categories will increase, a student could certainly take fewer honors classes than his/her peers and still receive the Latin Summa Cum Laude highest honor.

 Will Parkway School District recognize a Valedictorian of the class?

-No. The competition for first place in the class will prohibit students from pursuing courses that are aligned with their career choice since some of these courses may not be honors or AP.
+No. The competition for first place in the class will prohibit students from pursuing courses that are aligned with their career choice, since some of these courses may not be available as honors or AP.